I love it when someone asks me a question about how I came to faith in Christ, that is, my journey to faith.

 4. I shared how I’ve seen that calling get played out and refined over the last 25 years.

-I shared a few observations over how that sense of calling developed during key transitions in my life.
+I shared a few observations on how that sense of calling developed during key transitions in my life.

 At each stage, I got to share a little of what God was doing to clarify my sense of life purpose and direction.

-When you are asked to share a story, you need God action moments: Moment where God intervened.
+When you are asked to share a story, you need God’s action moments: Moments where God intervened.

 I could have told the story without all the details of what God did and was doing.

-I could have told the story in a purely secular way and left out dreams, signs, and spiritual guidance.
+I could have told the story in a purely irreligious way and left out dreams, signs, and spiritual guidance.

 However, I chose to tell the story in a way that normalized my walk with God and told of his works.